patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 had eggs benedict.
 Happy to help out local businesses, and a nice change from the ramen that we had for 3 of the 5 days of our trip.
-The whio (blue ducks) certainly aren't on the Whanganui, but the guestbook at Blue Duck Station witnesses nearby blue ducks.
+The whio (blue ducks) certainly aren't on the Whanganui, but the guestbook at Blue Duck Station records sightings of blue ducks nearby.

 <figure>
 {{< gallery-slider dir="/img/20240408-whanganui-journey/day2-whakahoro" >}}